-Procedure - Language Access Plan
+Procedure - Language Access

-The following procedures are intended to implement Policy 4218, establish meaningful, two-way communication between the District and parents with limited English proficiency (LEP), and promote access for such parents to the programs, services, and activities of the District.
+The following procedures are intended to implement Policy 4218, establish meaningful, two-way communication between the District and parents/family members with limited English proficiency , and promote access for such parents and families to the programs, services, and activities of the District.

 Definitions

-Persons with “limited English proficiency” (“LEP”) are individuals who are unable to communicate effectively in English either verbally or in writing, or both, because their primary language is not English and they have not developed fluency in the English language.
-A person with LEP may have difficulty in one or more of four domains of language: speaking, listening, reading, and writing.
-Staff are urged to remember that LEP may be context-specific—e.g., a parent may have sufficient English language skills to understand, communicate and/or exchange basic information with a teacher, but they may not have sufficient skills to communicate detailed, specific information needed in a particular context, like an IEP meeting, a 504 meeting, or a student discipline hearing.
+Persons with “limited English proficiency” are individuals who are unable to communicate effectively in English either verbally or in writing, or both, because their primary language is not English, and they have not developed fluency in the English language.
+A person with limited English proficiency may have difficulty in one or more of four domains of language: speaking, listening, reading, and writing.
+Staff are urged to remember that limited English proficiency may be context-specific—e.g., a parent may have sufficient English language skills to understand, communicate and/or exchange basic information with a teacher, but they may not have sufficient skills to communicate detailed, specific information needed in a particular context, like an IEP meeting, a 504 meeting, or a student discipline hearing.

-“LEP parent(s)” refers to the parent(s) or guardian(s) of a student or students enrolled in the District who have limited English proficiency, even if the student is proficient in English.
-This term does not include family members of the student other than their parent(s) or guardian(s).

 “Primary language” means the primary language spoken by a student’s parent or guardian, or the predominant language spoken in the student’s home.
 Parents may have more than one primary language and/or dialect.

 “Language services” refers to a broad spectrum of services used or required to facilitate communication and understanding between speakers of different languages, and typically includes interpretation and translation services.

-“Interpretation” means the act of contemporaneous communication between a speaker of English and a speaker of another language wherein the words of one person are communicated to others orally in a different language.The District will take reasonable steps to utilize interpreters who have demonstrated language proficiency through certification or who are employed by a particular vendor or service contracted to provide interpretation services.

-“Translation” means the written communication between a speaker of English and a speaker of another language where in the written words of one person are communicated to others in writing in a different language.
+“Interpretation” means the process of first fully understanding, analyzing, and processing a spoken or signed message and then faithfully rendering it into another spoken or signed language.

+“Interpreter” means a spoken language or sign language interpreter working in a public school, as defined in RCW 28A.150.010, to interpret for students’ families, students, and communities in educational settings outside the classroom,

+“Translation” means the process of communicating the meaning of a written source-language text into an equivalent target language text in such a way that the content of both texts can be considered the same.

+Qualified Interpreter” means an interpreter who is able to interpret effectively, accurately, and impartially, both receptively and expressively using necessary specialized vocabulary.

+Language Access Program